 Improve your unique selling proposal (USP): To separate yourself from your competition, have an influential USP prominently displayed on your homepage.
 But don’t get caught up in being too gimmicky.
 You don’t have to have the wittiest USP because it’s more important to have the most accurate and believable USP.
 When your USP becomes a perfect connection between what your firm is all about and what your target audience is all about, you’ll get better, more quality leads that have a better chance to become clients.

 Make key pages stand out in the navigation: Consider making your law firm’s primary focus and specialties more prominent on your site.
-If your best and favorite moneymaking specialty is stuck in between dozens of other practice areas, the chances of getting those cases is much smaller.
+If your best and favorite moneymaking specialty is stuck in between dozens of other practice areas, the chances of getting those cases are much smaller.

 Choose your top three practice areas: If they’re listed under a general “Practice Areas” navigation tab, change them to their own separate navigation tabs.